-Jess works as an editor for JournalStone Publishing and its imprint, Trepidatio Publishing.
-Here are the novels and collections she’s edited.
+Jess works as Managing Editor for JournalStone Publishing and its imprint, Trepidatio Publishing.
+Below are the novels and collections she’s edited.

 THE SAMHANACH AND OTHER HALLOWEEN TREATS